swseverance/core/docs/capabilities/01_application-management/application-management.md

 *The supported application definition formats are **Glue42 Core** and [FDC3](https://fdc3.finos.org/schemas/next/app-directory#tag/Application).
 The only requirement for an FDC3 application definition to be usable in **Glue42 Core** is to have a valid `details.url` property or a `url` top-level property in its `manifest` JSON string property.
 You can see an example FDC3 application definition in the [FDC3 Compliance: App Directory](../../getting-started/fdc3-compliance/index.html#fdc3_for_glue42_core-app_directory) section.*

-The [Examples](#examples) section demonstrates using the Application Management API.
+The [Live Examples](#live_examples) section demonstrates using the Application Management API.
 To see the code and experiment with it, open the embedded examples directly in [CodeSandbox](https://codesandbox.io).

 ## Listing Applications